hansifer/tab-copy/website/src/pages/privacy.md

 #### "Modify data you copy and paste"

-This browser permission is what allows Tab Copy to write to the clipboard when performing copy from context menus and keyboard shortcuts.
+This permission is what allows Tab Copy to write to the clipboard when performing copy from context menus and keyboard shortcuts.
 This permission does NOT allow Tab Copy to read clipboard data.

 ### What Tab Copy Cannot Do